How To Decide What Type Of Home To Buy With A Mortgage

-Before you begin the home buying process, it’s important to understand what property types are available to you when you get a mortgage.
+Before you begin the process of buying a house, it’s important to understand what types of properties are available to you when you get a mortgage.
 Keep in mind, not all lenders will offer loans for all homes.

-This guide identifies the eligible and ineligible property types when you get a mortgage with Quicken Loans.
-We’ll explain each property type, share pros and cons and help you determine which property types fit your needs.
+This guide identifies the eligible and ineligible property types when you get a mortgage.
+We’ll explain each property type and share pros and cons to help you decide what type of home fits your needs.

 Single-family homes are typically defined as a property that includes one main living unit where the property owner is the legal and rightful owner of the building and the lot of land.
 Single-family homes have individual utility services, like water and heating, as well as street access.